Paul Mebes: Life

 Paul Mebes was born on 23 January 1872 in Magdeburg.

-He completed practical training as a carpenter and then studied at the Braunschweig University of Technology and the Berlin Institute of Technology in Charlottenburg.
+He completed practical training as a carpenter and then studied at the Technische Hochschulen in Braunschweig and Charlottenburg.

 After graduating he worked as a government architect (assessor) in the public works department.

 By 1906 (according to some sources as early as 1902) Mebes was working for the Berlin Civil Servants Dwelling Association.

 From 1909 to 1919, he served as a part-time member of its technical board.

 From 1911, he and Paul Emmerich ran the architectural firm of "Mebes and Emmerich", which was devoted mainly to the Dwelling Association's buildings.

 The firm also created designs for other buildings, including schools and administrative buildings.

-On 19 November 1920 he was awarded an honorary doctorate by the Braunschweig University of Technology.
+On 19 November 1920 he was awarded an honorary doctorate by the Technische Hochschulen Braunschweig.

 In 1931 Mebes became a member of the Prussian Academy of Arts.

 He resigned this membership on 15 May 1933.

 Mebes died on 9 April 1938 in Berlin.
 His memorial grave is located in the Städtischer Friedhof Berlin-Zehlendorf.

 The "Paul Mebes Park" on Potsdamer Strasse at the corner of Fischer-Dieskau-way in Zehlendorf, Berlin was named in his honor.